-4. On October 22, 2015, Respondent filed a complaint on behalf of the Association, Spiegel, and Chicago Title Trust Company, as trustee of Trust Number 4179 ("Trustee"), which he claimed owned Spiegel's condominium unit, against Hall.
+- 4. On October 22, 2015, Respondent filed a complaint on behalf of the Association, Spiegel, and Chicago Title Trust Company, as trustee of Trust Number 4179 ("Trustee"), which he claimed owned Spiegel's condominium unit, against Hall.
 The suit sought a temporary restraining order ("TRO") to remove Hall from the Association's Board of Directors, alleging she was not a unit owner and thus, could not be a Board member.
-The matter was docketed as Cook County case number 2015 CH 15594.

-5. At the time he filed case number 2015 CH 15594, and throughout the course of the litigation described below, Respondent knew that he had no factual or legal basis for alleging that Hall was not a unit owner and thus could not be a Board member.
+The matter was docketed as Cook County case number 2015 CH 15594. - 5.
+On November 2, 2015, Judge Rodolfo Garcia denied the TRO and Respondent voluntarily dismissed case number 2015 CH 15594. - 6.
+On October 26, 2015, Respondent filed a second lawsuit on behalf of the Association, Spiegel, and the Trustee for defamation, invasion of privacy, and breach of contract against Hall.
+The second lawsuit was docketed as Cook County case number 2015 L 10817.
+In that case, Respondent again moved for a TRO to remove Hall from the Association's Board, which the trial court denied. - On October 30, 2015, Respondent filed an amended complaint in case number 2015 L 10817 adding another unit owner.
+At that time, counsel for Hall wrote a letter to Respondent, detailing the false statements and improper legal theories alleged in the complaint and advising Respondent that the filed complaint lacked a basis in law and fact and should be dismissed.